Sustainable Clothing Brands for Men That Help the Planet Look Good

 With the rise of fast fashion, clothing waste is filling up landfills all over.
 All the new styles that come out daily mean there are almost too many options to choose from.
 But when it comes to brands that cater to men, all of the choices can start to look like remixes of the same gray T-shirt.

 If you're a guy who's trying to shop without putting a strain on the environment, you've got some options.
-Of course, shopping secondhand is always the most low-impact way to bulk up your wardrobe — but for those times when you need something new, here are six sustainable clothing brands for men.
+Of course, shopping secondhand is always the most low-impact way to bulk up your wardrobe — but for those times when you need something new, here are a few of our favorite sustainable clothing brands for men.

 Patagonia is a sustainable clothing brand that is giving back to the environment by fighting against the climate crisis and keeping the smallest footprint possible.
 To do this, the brand uses specific materials including Yulex Natural Rubber which replaced the petroleum-based materials it previously used.
 Plus, 1 percent of sales goes to the "preservation and restoration of the natural environment."